ivo-menezes/project_g3/docs/modelling_design/user_stories/us003/US003_RequirementsEngineering.md

 **From the client clarifications:**

-- *Question:* Is it possible to associate the “Administrator profile” to any other user?
+- *Question:* Is it possible to associate the “Administrator profile” to any other user account?
 - *Answer:* Yes, see US001.

-- *Question:* What user account information should be open to administrator edition?
+- *Question:* Should it be possible to perform any further alterations to the user account besides switching the profile?
 - *Answer:*

 ### **1.3 – Acceptance criteria**